pantheon-systems/documentation/source/content/optimize-site-traffic.md

 Consult our doc for a list of [WordPress best practices](/wordpress-best-practices), and how to [avoid XML-RPC attacks](/wordpress-best-practices#avoid-xml-rpc-attacks) in particular.

-In addition to your other WordPress security practices, help thwart brute force attacks that attempt to access your `wp-admin` dashboard and hyperinflate traffic to your site in the process.
-Create a separate administrator account with a strong password, then remove the `admin` account, and use a plugin to [limit login attempts](https://wordpress.org/plugins/search/limit+login+attempts/).
+In addition to your other WordPress security practices, help thwart **brute force attacks** that attempt to access your `wp-admin` dashboard and hyperinflate traffic to your site in the process.
+1. Create a separate administrator account with a strong password, then remove the `admin` account.
+1. Use a plugin to [limit login attempts](https://wordpress.org/plugins/search/limit+login+attempts/).
+1. Consider adding a [honeypot](https://wordpress.org/plugins/search/honeypot/) plugin to lure and ban bad bots.

 ## Configure favicon.ico to Serve a Static Image